Your Community, Your Station - Needs YOU!

 We are also keen to welcome applications from those able willing to present or cover our Breakfast (8am - 10am) and/or Home Run (4pm - 6pm) programmes.

-The station is pleased to welcome those who are able to offer something that will complement the existing programme schedule.
+The station is pleased to welcome those who can offer something that will complement the existing programme schedule.

-Programmes could cover a variety of music, be speech based, relate to a specific music genre, address a particular theme or target a section of the audience.
+Programmes could be speech based, cover a variety of music, relate to a specific music genre, address a theme or target a section of the audience.

 CHBN will allow the presenter the creativity to be able to develop their own programme but provide them the support and guidance necessary to facilitate the best possible broadcasting.